cogawi/resume/resume.md

 ### Master of Science in Mechanical Engineering, March 2023

-Thesis, under Professor Lucas Meza: Large Strain Finite Element Analysis of Spinodal Shell Structures
+#### Thesis: Large Strain Finite Element Analysis of Spinodal Shell Structures

-- Modeled compression tests using FEA to match experimental results.
+- Created FEA models of compression tests in Abaqus to match experimental results.
 - Studied structural behavior of test samples, focused on stress distribution, and damage localization.
 - Developed mesh processing and FEA postprocessing methods using Python and MATLAB.
-- Conducted structural and thermal FEA analysis in Abaqus.
+- Studied nanomaterial behavior in harsh environments with dynamic and thermal FEA.

+#### Courses and Projects
-Courses: Renewable Energy, Battery and Solar Cell Manufacturing, FEA, Elasticity, Composite Design and Analysis, Nanocomposites and Biocomposites.
+- Courses: Renewable Energy, Battery and Solar Cell Manufacturing, FEA, Elasticity, Composite Design and Analysis, Nanocomposites and Biocomposites.

-Research projects:

-- Studied self-assembly and 3D printing of lithium-ion battery electrodes.
-- Researched manufaturing and material properties of fungus and bacterial cellulose-based biocomposites.
+- Research projects: Self-assembly and 3D printing of lithium-ion battery electrodes.
+Manufacturing and material properties of fungus and bacterial cellulose-based biocomposites.

 ### Bachelor of Science in Mechanical Engineering, Cum Laude, June 2006